cpm-cmake/CPM.cmake/README.md

 # CPM

 CPM is a CMake script that adds dependency management capabilities to CMake.
 It's built as an extension of CMake's [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) module that adds version control and simpler usage.

-## Supported projects

-Any project that you can add via `add_subdirectory` should already work with CPM.
+## No packaging required

+Almost anything can be added as a version-controlled dependency though CPM.
+Projects using CMake are configured automatically and can be directly added as an target.
-For everything else, targets can be created manually (see below).
+For everything else, a target must be created manually (see below).

 ## Usage